Wham! star George Michael has died

 Michael's comments came shortly after he was booked for an investigation of misdemeanor lewd conduct and released on $500 bail.
 The singer was alone in the restroom of a Beverly Hills park when an undercover officer saw him allegedly commit the act.

-Michael, whose real name is Georgios Kyriacos Panayiotou, apologized to his fans for the alleged incident.
+Michael, whose real name was Georgios Kyriacos Panayiotou, apologized to his fans for the alleged incident.
 He said he hoped they would stand by him.

-"I don't feel any shame.
-I feel stupid and I feel reckless and weak for having allowed my sexuality to be exposed this way.
-But I don't feel any shame whatsoever," Michael said.
+In her condolences, pop star Miley Cyrus tweeted: "Thank you for your radical activism in the LGBTQ community!"